-Automobile (N=2)
+Automobile (N=3)

-Two automobile components were recovered during the 2010 excavation at the Gallagher Homesite.
-One gear shift handle and one section of exhaust pipe were documented.
+Two automobile components were recovered during the 2010-2011 excavation at the Gallagher Homesite.
+One gear shift handle, one section of exhaust pipe, and one additional mechanical component were documented.

-Cans and Non-Food containers (N=35)
+Cans and Non-Food containers (N=38)